 Subsequently, it was also declared a Technical Department by the Government.
 The Director General, National Savings (BPS-21) now enjoys full powers of a Head of the Department.

-Till December, 1971, the National Savings Organization functioned as a Publicity organization and its activities were merely promotional in nature.
-But in early 1972, the scope of its activities was enlarged as the Central Directorate started selling II-Rupee Prize Bonds, and subsequently engaged in the operations of other savings schemes.
+Till December, 1971, the National Savings Organization functioned as a publicity organization and its activities were merely promotional in nature.
+But in early 1972, the scope of its activities was enlarged as the Central Directorate started selling Two Rupee Prize Bonds, and subsequently engaged in the operations of other savings schemes.
 This resulted in considerable expansion of the National Savings Organization.

 At present, this Organization has a total sanctioned strength of 4299 employees in various grades and its main component units are as under: